PajaspaceNet/Springboot-CI-CD-Pipeline/README.md

 ## This is cool possilibilites for :

+* – great for daily practice and skill improvement
 * Exploring and understanding the **CI/CD pipeline** for Spring Boot applications.
 * Testing **Dockerizing the application** and running it locally.
 * Learning about **deployment on AWS ECS/Fargate** and container management.